mauricios11/mauricios11/README.md

 -->
 :camera: I'm an advertising & portrait photographer
 * :bulb: I worked as an art director *(advertising)*
-* :artist: Used to be a voice actor
-* :video_game: Love to mod videogames
-* :blue_heart: Snowboard

 :bar_chart: Currently a data analytics & ML student :abacus: